 There are several types of orders available at the court.
 As far as the investigation is concerned, an order can be made to collect or preserve evidence for the trial .

-Asset disclosure: obtaining information from the judgment debtor
+Asset discovery: obtaining information from the judgment debtor

 We can make an application to a court to order the judgment debtor to disclose their assets.
 If they make a false statement, they will be subject to imprisonment for six months or less, or a fine of ¥500,000 or less .